How Invoice Finance Companies Calculate Pricing, Charges and Funding Levels

 How invoice finance companies calculate the funding percentage (or the initial payment percentage or discount) (early payment percentage means the same thing) that they are prepared to fund against invoices.

-Just to clarify the terminology, the full value of a sales invoice is obviously 100% and typically initial payments can be any percentage up to that figure (in rare cases funding can even exceed the value of the invoices if an overpayment is made).
+Just to clarify the terminology, the full value of a sales invoice is 100% and typically initial payments can be any percentage up to that figure (in rare cases funding can even exceed the value of the invoices if an overpayment is made).
 The way the initial percentage works is that if an invoice is worth £100 and the factoring company offers 80% funding the client receives £80 immediately (bear in mind there may be some other restrictions applied in some cases), and when the invoice is paid the remaining £20 is passed on although charges are of course deducted.
 The initial payment is less than the full 100% value which gives rise to the term "discount".
-Hence discount percentage can mean the difference between 100% and the initial payment percentage (not to be confused with the alternative use of the term "discount" charge that means the cost of the funds charged over bank base rate or LIBOR!).
+Hence discount percentage can mean the difference between 100% and the initial payment percentage (not to be confused with the alternative use of the term "discount" charge which means the cost of the funds charged over the bank base rate).

 Use our: Invoice Finance Funding Calculator